Subject Leader: Mrs Handford

 Children's learning is assessed through teacher assessment and each child is tracked across the school using the Cornerstone's skills progression tool.

-Visit your local library in Aylesham and take books home for free.
+Visit your local library in Aylesham which has now reopened and take books home for free.

 Opening times are below: